Skip to content

 Repayment plan

-If you can’t pay the balance in full before the summons hearing date then you may be able to avoid further action if you apply for a special repayment plan now.
+If you cannot pay the balance in full before the summons hearing date, you may be able to apply for a special repayment plan.
+This may mean we will not take any more action against you.

 Apply online

-If you do this, we will apply for a Liability Order, but provided we agree a repayment plan and you keep to the repayments, we will not enforce the order.
-You can also contact us on 020 7527 2633.
+If you do this, we will still apply for a liability order but if you keep up repayments on an agreed plan, we will not have to do anything else.
+You can also contact us on 020 7527 2633 to ask about a repayment plan.

-If you have been asked to provide details of your income and expenditure, complete the income and expenditure form.
+If we have asked you to give details of your income and spending, complete the income and expenditure form and send it to us.

 You can get more information on bailiff’s fees from Citizens Advice.
 You can also find out more about about your rights when a bailiff visits from GOV.UK.